ortoo/todo-hub-js/README.md

 # TodoHub - GovernorHub & The Key Developer Test

-_This is the Typescript version of the test, if you want to have a go at the plain JS version, go to https://github.com/ortoo/todo-hub-js_
+_This is the Javascript version of the test, if you want to have a go at the Typescript version, go to https://github.com/ortoo/todo-hub_

 ## Introduction